harshadhatagale/codeinsta2/posts/top 10 html interview questions in 2024.md

 | Accessibility         | Useful for step-by-step instructions               | Suitable for listing items without a specific order |
 | Semantic Meaning      | Implies a logical sequence                         | Implies a collection of related items              |

-9. what is an element in html?
+9. what is an element in html? \
-Ans: In HTML, an element is a fundamental building block that defines the structure and content of a web page.
+*Ans*: In HTML, an element is a fundamental building block that defines the structure and content of a web page.
 An HTML element consists of several parts:

 1. **Start Tag**: The opening tag that marks the beginning of the element.
 It is enclosed in angle brackets (`< >`) and usually contains the name of the element.